Short URL for this page:

 [Supplement, Vol. V: 1900‑1910]

 Civil History. — Ambassador of the United States, in France, from March 19, 1897 to 1905. — Served as Executive Secretary to President Grant from 1869 to 1872. — Was presented by General Grant with his headquarters flag used in the last year of the Civil War. — Resigned from Army, 1873. — From 1872 to 1897 was Chairman of the Executive and Construction Committee, which had charge of the building of elevated railroads in New York City. — Was Director in the Continental National Bank, Loan and Improvement Co.; the Equitable Life Insurance Co.; U. S. Guarantee Co., and in the following railway companies: St. Louis and San Francisco; Burlington, Cedar Rapids and Northern; Atlantic and Pacific; Hannibal and St. Joseph; Oregon Railway and Navigation; Ontario and Western, and various other corporations; was President of the West Shore Railway Co. and of the San Francisco Railway Co., and Vice-President of the Pullman Co. — In 1892 was delegate to National Republican nominating convention and made the speech nominating the p95 Vice-President. — In 1892 raised the money necessary to build the Grant Tomb in New York City and completed that structure in 1897. — Was Honorary President American Chamber of Commerce in Paris. — In 1901 the Sultan of Turkey bestowed upon him the "Gold Medal for Patriotism." — In 1904 the French Government conferred upon him the "Grand Cross of the Legion of Honor," the first time it had ever been awarded to an American. — While in Paris he spent six years searching for the body of Admiral John Paul Jones and in 1905 finally recovered it,b bearing personally the entire expense of the undertaking.
-For this Congress accorded him a unanimous vote of thanks and conferred upon him the privilege of the floor of both houses for life. — In 1907 was appointed delegate, with rank of Ambassador, to the Hague Peace Conference, where he succeeded in having adopted by the Nations the "Proposition Porter," prohibiting the collection by force of arms of contract debts, claimed to be due from a Government to the citizens of another Government and compelling a resort to peaceful arbitration. — Is President of the Grant Monument Association, Vice-President of the International Law Association, member of the principal clubs of New York City, honorary member of the Society of the Cincinnati, the New York Chamber of Commerce, the Union League Club, the New York State Bar Association, Whig Literary Society of Princeton University and Massachusetts Historical Society; patron Metropolitan Museum of Art and member Museum of Natural History New York City and of Society of Foreign Wars; served six years as President of the Union League Club, five years as President National Society Sons of the American Revolution. — Was Commander of George Washington Post G. A. R.; Commander Military Order of the Loyal Legion, New York Commandery; President Society of the Army of the Potomac; President Association of West Point Graduates; President of the U. S. Navy League; Commander Medal of Honor Legion. — Member of Executive Committee for purging the politics and municipal government of New York City. — Received the degree of L. L. D. from Williams College and Union and Princeton Universities. — Was awarded the "Congress Medal of Honor" for a conspicuous act of gallantry at the battle of Chickamauga. — President of Board of Visitors to West Point in 1882 and in 1906. — President Board of Visitors to Annapolis, 1908. — Delivered the oration upon the following occasions: Laying of corner stone and dedication of Grant Tomb; memorial service in Brooklyn upon death of General Indicates a West Point graduate and gives his Class.Sherman; unveiling of bust of General Indicates a West Point graduate and gives his Class.Hancock, New York City; celebration of the Centennial of the Evacuation of Oswego, N. Y., by the British; dedication of Washington Arch, New York City; before graduates of the College of Physicians and Surgeons of New York; unveiling of Grant Equestrian Statue, Brooklyn, and of the Soldiers' Monuments at Trenton, N. J., in Prospect Park, Brooklyn, and at Pottsville, Pa.; centennial of the founding of the U. S. Military Academy at West Point; celebration of the reception of the body of John Paul Jones at Annapolis Naval Academy; laying of the corner stone of Soldiers' and Sailors' Memorial at Pittsburg; unveiling of the Sheridan Equestrian Statue in Washington; the unveiling of the statues of Washington, Lafayette and Rochambeau in France (the latter three delivered in the French language); unveiling of the Rochambeau statue in Washington. — Author of West Point Life, Campaigning with Grant, and numerous magazine articles. — Residence, New York, N. Y.
+For this Congress accorded him a unanimous vote of thanks and conferred upon him the privilege of the floor of both houses for life. — In 1907 was appointed delegate, with rank of Ambassador, to the Hague Peace Conference, where he succeeded in having adopted by the Nations the "Proposition Porter," prohibiting the collection by force of arms of contract debts, claimed to be due from a Government to the citizens of another Government and compelling a resort to peaceful arbitration. — Is President of the Grant Monument Association, Vice-President of the International Law Association, member of the principal clubs of New York City, honorary member of the Society of the Cincinnati, the New York Chamber of Commerce, the Union League Club, the New York State Bar Association, Whig Literary Society of Princeton University and Massachusetts Historical Society; patron Metropolitan Museum of Art and member Museum of Natural History New York City and of Society of Foreign Wars; served six years as President of the Union League Club, five years as President National Society Sons of the American Revolution. — Was Commander of George Washington Post G. A. R.; Commander Military Order of the Loyal Legion, New York Commandery; President Society of the Army of the Potomac; President Association of West Point Graduates; President of the U. S. Navy League; Commander Medal of Honor Legion. — Member of Executive Committee for purging the politics and municipal government of New York City. — Received the degree of L. L. D. from Williams College and Union and Princeton Universities. — Was awarded the "Congress Medal of Honor" for a conspicuous act of gallantry at the battle of Chickamauga. — President of Board of Visitors to West Point in 1882 and in 1906. — President Board of Visitors to Annapolis, 1908. — Delivered the oration upon the following occasions: Laying of corner stone and dedication of Grant Tomb; memorial service in Brooklyn upon death of General Indicates a West Point graduate, Class of 1840: a link to his biographical entry in Cullum's Register.Sherman; unveiling of bust of General Indicates a West Point graduate, Class of 1844: a link to his biographical entry in Cullum's Register.Hancock, New York City; celebration of the Centennial of the Evacuation of Oswego, N. Y., by the British; dedication of Washington Arch, New York City; before graduates of the College of Physicians and Surgeons of New York; unveiling of Grant Equestrian Statue, Brooklyn, and of the Soldiers' Monuments at Trenton, N. J., in Prospect Park, Brooklyn, and at Pottsville, Pa.; centennial of the founding of the U. S. Military Academy at West Point; celebration of the reception of the body of John Paul Jones at Annapolis Naval Academy; laying of the corner stone of Soldiers' and Sailors' Memorial at Pittsburg; unveiling of the Sheridan Equestrian Statue in Washington; the unveiling of the statues of Washington, Lafayette and Rochambeau in France (the latter three delivered in the French language); unveiling of the Rochambeau statue in Washington. — Author of West Point Life, Campaigning with Grant, and numerous magazine articles. — Residence, New York, N. Y.

 Vol. VI